 The superintendent fosters the safety and success of all teachers, staff, division leaders, and students by supporting, managing, and evaluating the division's organization, operation, and use of resources.
-Areas of strength:

 5. Communication and Community Relations

 The superintendent fosters the success of all students through proactive, responsive, and professional communication with the board, staff, families, and other stakeholders.